hamim23z/BlizzardBot2/README.md

 An old bot that I used for my Discord Server.
 I discontinued this bot and began using BlizzardBot1.
+The link for the code regarding BlizzardBot1 can be found at https://github.com/hamim23z/BlizzardBot1